MicrosoftDocs/customer-insights/ci-docs/data/data-unification-duplicates.md

    1. In the **Add rule** pane, enter the following information:
       - **Select field**: Choose from the list of available fields from the table that you want to check for duplicates.
 Choose fields that are likely unique for every single customer.
 For example, an email address, or the combination of name, city, and phone number.
-      - **Normalize**: Select normalization options for the attribute.
+      - **Normalize**: Select normalization options for the column.
 Normalization only impacts the matching step, and doesn't change the data.
         - **Numerals**: Converts many Unicode symbols that represent numbers to simple numbers.
         - **Symbols**: Removes many common symbols such as !"#$%&'()*+,-./:;<=>?@[\]^_`{|}~.
 For example, *Head&Shoulder* becomes *HeadShoulder*.
         - **Text to lower case: Converts all character to lower case**.
 "ALL CAPS and Title Case" become "all caps and title case."